Child Passenger Safety

 - Learn to properly install your forward-facing convertible seats using these instructions and illustrations from the National Highway Traffic Safety Administration.

 - Learn to install your forward-facing seats with these examples from the National Highway Traffic Safety Administration.

 Step 3: Big Kids Who Need A Boost

 - Booster seats (Children From About Age Four Until At Least Age Eight or four feet nine inches)

 While most infants and toddlers ride in the right child safety seat, less than 10 percent of the children who should be in booster seats use one.
 The National Highway Traffic Safety Administration recommends that children who have outgrown child safety seats be properly restrained in booster seats in the back seat until they are at least eight years old, unless they are four feet nine inches tall.

 A booster seat lifts a child up so a safety belt can fit correctly.
 Without a booster seat, in a crash, a small child can be ejected from a vehicle.

 - Kids in the back please!
 According to national best practices, children of any age and size are safest in the back seat.
 Those younger than 13 should never ride in a front seat equipped with an air bag.
 Generally, experts recommend that children be 100 pounds and about 5 feet tall before riding in the front.

-The National Highway Traffic Safety Administration illustrates the proper use of the standard lap-shoulder belt.
+- The National Highway Traffic Safety Administration illustrates the proper use of the lap-shoulder seat belts.